ropensci/software-review/editors_checklist.md

 -   Switch numbered tag to `2/seeking-reviewers`
 -   Use the #onboarding slack channel for discussion about potential reviewers.
+-   Use the [email template](https://github.com/ropensci/onboarding/blob/master/review_request_template.md) if needed for inviting reviewers
     -   When inviting reviewers, include something like "if I don't hear from you in a week, I'll assume you are unable to review," so as to give a clear deadline when you'll move on to looking for someone else.
 -   Assign a due date 3 weeks after all reviewers have been found.
 -   Once two or more reviwers are found, assign reviewer by tagging in the issue with the following format to activate the automated reminders bot: